SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/index.md

 Keep your sales organized so that you are always focused on the sales that matter the most to you.

-After you have registered all your sales in SuperOffice CRM, they will appear in your personal sales overview in the **Sales** tab and in your **Diary**.
+After you have registered all your sales in SuperOffice CRM, they will appear in your personal sales overview in the **Sales** tab and in your Diary.

 You can organize your sales list by [filtering, grouping and adding the columns][3] that are most important for you.
 The most used columns are: sales amount, sales date and sales stage.